-For the first quarter of 2011, research and development expenses decreased \$1.2 million, or 5%, compared to the first quarter of 2010.
-The decrease was driven primarily by a \$3.6 million decrease in supplies and development materials, partially offset by an increase of \$1.6 million in compensation expense relating to increased pre-production manufacturing headcount and a \$1.0 million increase in expense relating to the expansion of manufacturing facilities.
-Research and development expense included stock-based compensation expense of \$1.7 million and \$1.4 million during the three-month periods ended March 31, 2011 and 2010, respectively.
+For the second quarter of 2011, research and development expenses decreased \$7.5 million, or 28%, compared to the second quarter of 2010.
+The decrease was driven primarily by a \$5.6 million decrease in supplies, development materials, and prototype-related expense, and a \$2.4 million decrease related to the absorption of certain second quarter 2011 manufacturing costs into cost of revenue that were previously accounted for as development expense.
+The decrease was partially offset by an increase of \$0.8 million in personnel related expense, including stock-based compensation, relating to increased pre-production manufacturing headcount.
+Research and development expense included stock-based compensation expense of \$1.5 million and \$1.3 million during the second quarter of 2011 and 2010, respectively.